eclab/grains/README.md

 - WonkyStuff's [GRAINS projects](https://github.com/wonkystuff/)
 - Ginkosynthese's original [GRAINS examples](https://www.ginkosynthese.com/grains-codes)

+## Bit

+A nasty bitcrusher.

+Status: Working.
+It helps that the arduino is already pretty aliased!

 ## Byte
 A ByteBeat emitter in the style of AlgoDrone or ByteBeat-Xfade.
 You can choose from 16 Bytebeats, *sort of* change their pitch and speed, change their volume, and reset them.
 You can of course define your own ByteBeats.